Table of contents

 </head>

-With a line: <link rel="shortcut icon" type="image/png" href="favicon.png">
+Add the line <link rel="shortcut icon" type="image/png" href="favicon.png">

 <head>